Link Prediction using Embedded Knowledge Graphs: Proposed Model

-A motivating example for the design of the global memory is as follows.
-Suppose, in a KBC task, the input is [\texttt{Obama}, \textsc{Nationality}] and the model is required to answer the missing entity (answer: \texttt{USA}).
-Our model can learn to utilize and store information in the global memory through the controller.
-In this example, in order to answer the query correctly, we need to collect three pieces of relevant information: (1) the triplet (\texttt{Obama}, \textsc{BornIn}, \texttt{Hawaii}), (2) the triplet (\texttt{Hawaii}, \textsc{PartOf}, \texttt{USA}), and (3) knowing that \textsc{BornIn} and \textsc{Nationality} are semantically correlated relations (i.e., nationality depends on country where he is born).
-Assume in this case, the controller can find (1) and (2) in the global memory, but not (3); thus fails to get the correct answer.
-Then, in training, the global memory $M$ is updated to store the new information of (3), via gradient update.
-E.g., vectors are updated in a way such that the distance between the two relations (\textsc{BornIn} and \textsc{Nationality}) are closer in the vector space.
-Actually, the limited size of $M$ ($|M|$=64 in our experiments) has an effect similar to a regularizer in model training, which forces \generalmodelname/ to make the information stored in $M$ as reusable and general as possible.
-As a result, $M$ is a compact representation of the knowledge graph, where semantically related/similar triples, entities and relations are ``condensed'' to similar vectors in vector space, as we will illustrate using examples in Table \ref{tab:sharedMemoryVisual}.
-Similarly, when the model encounters (1) or (2) in the first time, the model learns to correlate the input with the global memory, which minimizes the distance between the attended vectors in the global memory and the input triplet.
-In this case, the new triplet information is stored in the global memory indirectly by gradient update.
-Hence, when the input [\texttt{Obama}, \textsc{Nationality}] is received, the model can achieve (1), (2), and (3) by accessing the global memory.
-In this way, the model can learn to compactly store the knowledge graph and correlate observed triplets through the global memory.
+We now provide a motivating example for the intended functioning of the embedded knowledge graph.
+Suppose, in a KBC task, that the input is [\texttt{Obama}, \textsc{Nationality}] and the model is required to output the missing entity (\texttt{USA}).
+Suppose also that the triple (\texttt{Obama}, \textsc{Nationality}, \texttt{USA}) is not contained in the knowledge graph that was used for training.
+The system could still produce the correct output by relying on three items of relevant information: (1) the triple (\texttt{Obama}, \textsc{BornIn}, \texttt{Hawaii}), (2) the triple (\texttt{Hawaii}, \textsc{PartOf}, \texttt{USA}), and (3) the fact that \textsc{BornIn} and \textsc{Nationality} are semantically correlated relations (i.e., nationality depends on the country where one is born).
+Assume in this case that the controller, during training, can find items (1) and (2) in the embedded knowledge graph, but not item (3), and therefore fails to produce the right output.
+The training process can then modify the embedded knowledge graph $E_{KG}$ to reflect information item (3) through back-propagation, updating the weights in such a way that the the two relations (\textsc{BornIn} and \textsc{Nationality}) are closer to each other in vector space.
+In this example, similar gradient updates will have previously embedded the triple items (1) and (2) into the $E_{KG}$.

-\paragraph{Controller} The design goal of the controller is to adaptively change relation paths in vector space and determinate the length of relation paths.
-The controller can iteratively reformulate its representation through incorporating context information retrieved from the global memory.
-Without explicitly providing human-designed relation paths, during the iterative progress, the controller needs to explore the multi-step relation paths on its own.
-Suppose a given input triplet is not able to be resolved in one step.
-The controller needs to utilize its reformulation capability to explore different representations and make a prediction correctly in order to lower the training loss.